da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Experiments

 \section{Experiments}

-In this section, we first evaluate the proposed \texttt{da4ml} algorithm on random matrices and compare the high-level metrics with the state-of-the-art \hcmvm algorithm.
+This section first evaluates the proposed \texttt{da4ml} algorithm on random matrices and compares the high-level metrics with the state-of-the-art \hcmvm algorithm.
 We then evaluate the performance of the proposed algorithm on realistic neural networks consisting CMVM operations.
 We perform both the HLS version and hardware-description-language (HDL) version of the algorithm.
 The HLS version is implemented with the \texttt{hls4ml} library~\cite{hls4ml}, and the HDL version is implemented standalone with the \texttt{da4ml} library.

 [3]{\multicolumn{#1}{#2}{#3}}